Generic name: methohexital [ METH-oh-HEX-i-tal ]

 How is methohexital given?

-Methohexital is given as an injection into a muscle, or into a vein through an IV.
+Methohexital is given as an injection into a muscle, or as an infusion into a vein.
 This medication is also given rectally when used in young children.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when methohexital is injected.

 Methohexital should make you fall asleep very quickly.

 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely while you are receiving methohexital.
 You will also be watched closely while you are coming out of the anesthesia.

 Drowsiness may last for several hours.
 You will need someone to drive you home from after you receive methohexital.